punxaphil/maxi-media-player/README.md

   hideVolumeMuteButton: true # default is false.
 Hides the mute/unmute button in the player.
   hideVolumePercentage: true # default is false.
 Hides the volume percentage display in the player.
   volumeMuteButtonSize: 2 # default is 2.5.
 Unit is 'rem'.
 Use this to change the size of the mute button in the player.
-  volumeSliderHeight: 0.5 # default is 1.5.
-Unit is 'rem'.
-Use this to change the height of the volume slider in the player.
+  volumeSliderHeight: 0.5 # Unit is 'rem'.
+Overrides the global volumeSliderHeight for the player section slider only.
   volumeEntityId: media_player.bedroom # default is empty.
 Use this to control the volume of another player in the player section.
 Entity ID must the selected player or part of the selected player's group, otherwise it will not be controlled.
   showAudioInputFormat: true # default is false.
 Will show the audio input format (e.g. Dolby Digital) in the player section if available.
 By default, it will only show if the input format in the volumes section.
   showBrowseMediaButton: true # default is false.
 Will show the browse media button in the player section.